davidmreed/davidmreed.github.io/_drafts/filtering-parent-objects-child-objects-soql.md

 Sometimes, we need to filter an `Account` query by its `Contacts`, or some custom object `Project__c` by its associated `Subject_Area__c` records.
 There might not be rollup summary fields in place, or the criteria might go beyond what rollups can do, or we might be dealing with a lookup relationship.

 Suppose, for example, that we do have a custom object `Project__c`.
 A second custom object `Subject_Area__c` is connected to it by a lookup relationship, `Linked_Project__c`, with the relationship name `Subject_Areas`.
+Suppose further that `Subject_Area__c` also has a junction object `Subject_Area_Expert__c` creating a many-to-many relationship to Contact; `Subject_Area_Expert__c` also records the dates an expert is assigned to that subject area.

 We'd like to be able to handle several query requirements:

  1. Locating `Project__c` records with no subject areas at all.
  1. Locating `Project__c` records with more than five subject areas.
  1. Locating `Project__c` records with subject areas whose name contains 'Industry'.
+ 1. Locating `Project__c` records without subject areas whose name contains 'Industry'.
+ 1. Locating `Subject_Area__c` records that have at least one `Subject_Area_Expert__c` assignment with current dates to a Contact whose Title is "Solution Architect".

+ We should also note that some of these requirements can potentially be met using native Salesforce reports with Cross Filters.

- There are three basic ways to approach constructing these queries:
+ There are several basic ways to approach constructing these queries:

  - Using a parent-child query and performing filtering in Apex.
- - Using a parent query with an `IN` child subquery with filter.
+ - Using a parent query with an `IN` or `NOT IN` child subquery with filter (semi-join/anti-join).
- - Using a child aggregate query.
+ - Using a child aggregate query and postprocessing in Apex.

-## Parent-Child Query Filtered in Apex
+## Parent-Child Query

-    for (Project__c sr : [SELECT Id, (SELECT Id FROM Subject_Areas__r) FROM Project__c]) {
+    for (Project__c sr : [SELECT Id, (SELECT Id FROM Subject_Areas__r WHERE Name LIKE '%Industry%') FROM Project__c WHERE Client__c = :clientId]) {
         if (sr.Subject_Areas__r.size() == 0) {
-            // We've identified a Project without any Subject Areas.
+            // We've identified a Project on the client whose Id is `clientId` with no Subject Areas that contain 'Industry'.
+            // (but potentially other Subject Areas)
             // Do something about it.
         }
     }

-This pattern is appropriate for use when the filtration criteria for child objects are very complex or involve relationships that cannot be easily expressed in SOQL, and for situations where we are looking for the absence of child objects.
-It is a simple pattern and can implement all three of our requirements, although it may not be the most elegant or performant solution for cases 2 and 3.
+This pattern is appropriate for use when the filtration criteria for child objects are very complex or involve relationships that cannot be easily expressed in SOQL, and for situations where we are looking for a zero count of child objects.
+Note that the `WHERE` filters on the parent and child query are, strictly speaking, optional, although performance in many cases will necessitate selective query filters.
+It is a simple pattern and can implement requirements 1-4.

 This can be an anti-pattern for situations with high data volume in the parent or child object, when query performance will be a huge concern and heap size could become an issue.
-Adding selective filters on the parent object in the SOQL query will help obviate this concern; adding filters on the child object will also address issues caused by heap size constraints if child volume is substantial.
+Adding selective filters on the parent object, adding filters on the child object, and reducing the number of columns queried will help obviate these issues.

-## Parent Query with `IN` or `NOT IN` Child Subquery
+## Parent Query with `IN` or `NOT IN` Child Subquery (Semi-Join/Anti-Join)

-This query format takes advantage of the fact that `Id` columns in subqueries aren't typed.
-If we ran the subquery separately in Apex, we'd get back a `List<Subject_Area__c>`, which we'd have to iterate over and accumulate the parent Ids before re-querying.
+Parent queries with `IN` and `NOT IN` child subqueries are particularly useful for cases 3 and 5.
+This query format takes advantage of the fact that the subquery is treated as returning a typed `Id` value, not an sObject instance.
+If we ran the subquery below, on `Subject_Area__c`, separately in Apex, we'd get back a `List<Subject_Area__c>`, which we'd have to iterate over and accumulate parent `Project__c` Ids before re-querying that object.
 When we present it as a subquery, no intermediate steps or type conversion are required; the Ids are used directly.
+(Salesforce does require that they be Ids of the correct type of object, however).

     SELECT Id FROM Project__c WHERE Id NOT IN (SELECT Linked_Project__c FROM Subject_Area__c WHERE Name LIKE '%Industry%')

+See [Semi Joins and Anti-Joins](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_comparisonoperators.htm#semijoin_and_antijoin) for more in-depth information, including the numerous restrictions that apply to this type of query.

 This pattern is particularly suitable for case 3, where we're looking for parent objects based on specific criteria (but not volume) of child objects.
 Note that it can return parent object data but doesn't include child object data unless we include a separate sub-select.

-In particularly complex cases or if multiple levels of subquery are required, it may be necessary to run the subqueries separately in Apex and accumulate relevant Ids in a `Set` for inclusion in the next query layer.
-For example, the above query could be factored in Apex:
+In particularly complex cases or if multiple levels of subquery are required, it's necessary to run the subqueries separately in Apex and accumulate relevant Ids in a `Set` for inclusion in the next query layer.
+Salesforce only allows one level of semi-join or anti-join.
+For example, we can cover case 5 in a fashion like this:

+// 1.
+Locating `Subject_Area__c` records that have at least one `Subject_Area_Expert__c` assignment with current dates to a Contact whose Title is "Solution Architect".

-    List<Subject_Area__c> areas = [SELECT Linked_Project__c FROM Subject_Area__c WHERE Name LIKE '%Industry%'];
+    List<Subject_Area_Expert__c> experts = [SELECT Subject_Area__c
+                                            FROM Subject_Area_Expert__c
+                                            WHERE Contact__c.Title = 'Solution Architect'
+                                                  AND Start_Date__c <= TODAY
+                                                  AND End_Date__c >= TODAY];
     Set<Id> projectIds = new Set<Id>();

     for (Subject_Area__c s : areas) {